miner/miner.github.io/_posts/2019-07-30-tarantella-queens.md

 diagnonal constraints are declared as optionals for Tarantella, which means they can be set once or not at all for a solution.

-The solutions returned by `dancing-links` are row numbers from the original contraints.
+The solutions returned by `dancing-links` are row numbers from the original constraints.
 We can convert back to Y coordinates using `(rem ROW N)`.
 The final result follows the convention used in my other N-Queens solutions.
 Each solution is a vector of Y coordinates for the queens.
 The X coordinates are implied by the index order.